-Spice up your autumn with this delicious alternative to pumpkin pie.
-Fragrant with fall spices, this moist cake is balanced with a simple glaze and elegantly decorated with toasted spiced pecans.
+Spice up your autumn menu with this delicious pumpkin bundt.
+Fragrant with fall spices, this moist cake is balanced with a warm cinnamon glaze and elegantly decorated with toasted pepitas, or pumpkin seeds.

-Perfect for fall and winter--this crowd-pleasing cake will take entertaining to a whole new level!
+DID YOU KNOW?Pepita, or “little seed of squash”, is the Spanish name for a pumpkin seed.
+Perfect for fall and winter, this crowd-pleasing cake will take entertaining to a whole new level!

 Wow, you’ve got some beautiful ingredients!
 Once you’ve unpacked your Red Velvet kit, position a rack in the center of the oven and preheat to 325°F. Grease a 12-cup bundt pan, by dipping a paper towel into the vegetable oil provided and lightly coating the pan.
 Open the can of pumpkin and scoop out the puree into a large bowl and set aside.

 In two small bowls, separate 3 eggs into whites and yolks and set aside.
 Sift the flour, baking powder, baking soda, cinnamon (for cake), and nutmeg into a medium bowl and set aside.
 Add oil, granulated sugar, and salt to the large bowl with pumpkin, beating with an electric mixer on low speed.
 Then add the egg yolks one at a time, scraping down sides of the bowl after each addition.
 Add the flour mixture, and stop mixing as soon as all the ingredients are *just* combined.